+(b)

-(b) The person to whom the rights and obligations in respect of a customs procedure have been transferred (Article 5(35) UCC).
+The person to whom the rights and obligations in respect of a customs procedure have been transferred (Article 5(35) UCC).

-"Import Control System"

-"Import duty"

-means customs duty payable on the import of goods (Article 5(20)UCC).

-"International Union airport"
+means a systems architecture developed by the European

-means any Union airport which, having been so authorised by the competent authorities, is approved for air traffic with territories outside of the customs territory of the Union.
+System" Commission and Member States for the lodging and processing of Entry Summary Declarations, and for the exchange of messages between national customs administrations, between them and economic operators, and with the European Commission.
+"Import duty" means customs duty payable on the import of goods (Article 5(20) UCC).
+"International Union means any Union airport which, having been so authorised by the airport" competent authorities, is approved for air traffic with territories outside of the customs territory of the Union.
 The international Union airports in Ireland are Dublin, Cork and Shannon.
 (Article 1(5) IA).

-"Intra-Union flight"

-means the movement of an aircraft between two Union airports, without any stopover, and which does not start from or end at a non-Union airport (Article 1(6) IA).
+"Intra-Union flight" means the movement of an aircraft between two Union airports, without any stopover, and which does not start from or end at a non-Union airport (Article 1(6) IA).
+"Intra-Union traffic" means traffic consisting of persons and/or Union goods moving between Member States. "non-Union goods" means goods other than those referred to as Union goods or those which have lost their customs status as Union goods (Article 5(24) UCC).
+"Officer" means an authorised official of the Revenue Commissioners. means the Universal Postal Service Provider as defined in Article 17 "Postal authority" of the Communications Regulation (Postal Services) Act 2011.

-"Intra-Union traffic"

-means traffic consisting of persons and/or Union goods moving between Member States.

-"non-Union goods"

-means goods other than those referred to as Union goods or those which have lost their customs status as Union goods.

-"Officer"

-means an authorised official of the Revenue Commissioners.

-"Postal authority"

-means the Universal Postal Service Provider as defined in Article 17 of the Communications Regulation (Postal Services) Act 2011.
 This is currently An Post.

-"Postal packet"

-means an item addressed in the final form in which it is to be carried by a postal service provider and includes a letter, parcel, packet or any other article transmissible by post.

-Communications Regulation (Postal Services) Act 2011

-"Presentation of goods to Customs"

-means the notification to the Customs authorities, of the arrival of goods at the Customs office or at any other place designated or approved by the Customs authorities and the availability of those goods for customs controls (Article 5(33) UCC).
+"Postal packet" means an item addressed in the final form in which it is to be carried by a postal service provider and includes a letter, parcel, packet or any other article transmissible by post.
+Communications Regulation (Postal Services) Act 2011 "Presentation of means the notification to the Customs authorities, of the arrival of goods to Customs" goods at the Customs office or at any other place designated or approved by the Customs authorities and the availability of those goods for customs controls (Article 5(33) UCC).

-"Provisions in force"

-means Union or national provisions.

-"Release of goods"

-means the act whereby the Customs authorities make goods available for the purposes specified by the Customs procedure under which they are placed (Article 5(26) UCC).